|HPS 0410||Einstein for Everyone|

 |Here are the same timelike

 geodesics shown on the conformal diagram.
-We can now see them in
+We can now see

-future timelike infinity i+.
+to future timelike infinity i+.

 It is important to note that the distances along the curves do not represent properly scaled times elapsed.
 1/4" length of the timelike geodesic in the middle of the curve might represent a day of elapsed time.
 The final 1/4", at the end of the geodesic where it joins i+, corresponds to an infinity of time elapsed.